 As a multidisciplinary artist myself, I teach through range of media including painting, ceramics, photography, digital design, film, animation and three-dimensional media.

 In an increasingly visual world I believe in the importance of a visual arts education to foster visual literacy skills and creative thinking skills as part of a full and rounded education.
-My objective is to assist my students in becoming life-long creative thinkers so they have the ability to problem-solve, strategize, design and create their way through life’s challenges.
+My objective is to assist my students in becoming life-long creative thinkers so they have the ability to problem-solve, strategize, design and create their way through life’s challenges… nurturing the creativity in all of us.